Wallkill Valley Railroad: New York Central

-The line soon became the rural Wallkill Valley Branch of the West Shore Railroad, although the locals whose profits were wiped out during the previous bankruptcy didn't agree with this.
+The line soon became the rural Wallkill Valley Branch of the West Shore Railroad, although the locals whose profits were wiped out during the previous bankruptcy did not agree with this.
 An occasional scheme was hatched to extend it to the Pennsylvania coal mines to bring more money to the railroad, though it was never successful.
-The New York Central then bought the West Shore Railroad in 1884 when passenger service was slowly declining, as with most rural branches.
+The New York Central then bought the West Shore Railroad in 1884 when passenger service was slowly declining, as with other rural branches.
 The southern terminus of the railroad was at Montgomery.
 The service from Montgomery to Campbell Hall was the beginning of the Erie Railroad's route from Montgomery to Erie's mainline at Goshen.
 Passenger service was completely abandoned in 1937.

 After the abandonment of passenger service some of the former Ulster and Delaware locomotives were sent to operate on the Wallkill Valley Branch, since they were light enough to cross the Wallkill Valley's Rosendale Bridge.
-Those locomotives were all gone by 1949, and the branch was soon entirely dieselized.
+Those locomotives were all gone by 1949 and the branch was entirely dieselized, together with the NYC's Catskill Mountain Branch.